Undergraduate: University of Oklahoma, 2011

 As a child, what did you want to be when you grew up?

 Like many young children, I wanted to be a veterinarian.
-Rescuing animals was my thing, and maybe (a strong maybe) my parents have fostered one too many strays that I rescued/obtained during my childhood.
+Rescuing animals was my thing, and maybe (a strong maybe) my parents fostered one too many strays that I rescued/obtained during my childhood.

 What led to your interest in medicine?

 A lot of my interest began at the young age of eleven when my father was shot in the line of duty and became a quadriplegic patient.
-I had the unique opportunity to learn about many medical devices and procedures first-hand.
+I had the unique opportunity to learn about many medical devices and procedures firsthand.
 Not every fifth grader gets to watch a stoma being cleaned while also learning (or at least hearing the terms) about why the stoma was there in the fist place.
 While clinical medicine ultimately won, for a long time I wanted to do medical research on stem cells so my father could walk again.

 What made you decide to go to medical school?

 It was probably around my sophomore year of high school when I realized the WNBA may not in my future and I would soon need to think about my college plans.
 I cannot remember ever thinking I would try to pursue anything else other than becoming a physician.
-My father’s injuries ultimately led to his death during my senior year of high school, but in reality he survived and lived much longer than most people excepted.
+My father’s injuries ultimately led to his death during my senior year of high school, but he had lived much longer than most people expected.
 Maybe it is fair to say subconsciously I had a desire to give back or somehow pay the medical field for those seven years we had together after the incident.
 Nevertheless, medical school was always where I saw myself, so I just worked and followed that path.

 Did anyone encourage or discourage you from applying to medical school?

 No one was ever discouraging during any part of the application process.
 My family, friends, and mentors always had plenty of encouragement to give.
 Some of the most powerful encouragement came from patients I encountered while shadowing and volunteering.
-They gave me an “I love doing this.
-I want to do this.
-I CAN do this.” feeling that I used many times during my application process to remind myself to keep working hard.
+They gave me an “I love doing this, I want to do this, I CAN do this,” feeling that I used many times during my application process to remind myself to keep working hard.

 Was there one person who stands above the others as your inspiration to go to medical school?